 Start your research by collecting background information.
 During this stage you will:

-From your preliminary research, identify a state of interest and a relevant election issue.
+From your preliminary research, identify a relevant election issue.
 (Example: Florida and disenfranchisement of felons)

 The purpose of your research will be to find answers to this question.